SAP-archive/hana-cloud-workshop-powerdesigner-extension/README.md

-# PowerDesigner Extension to generate HDB artifacts
+# SAP PowerDesigner Extension to Generate HDB Artifacts

 ## Description
-This extension shows how to develop HDBTable and HDBMigrationTable scripts that are generated out of PowerDesigner
+This extension shows how to develop HDBTable and HDBMigrationTable scripts that are generated out of SAP PowerDesigner.

 ## Requirements
-You need a PowerDesigner (EnterpriseEdition or DataArchitect or the trial version)
+You need [SAP PowerDesigner](https://www.sap.com/products/powerdesigner-data-modeling-tools.html) (DataArchitect edition, EnterpriseArchitect edition, or trial version).

 ## Download and Installation
 This git repository contains